-- Such P50 overestimation causes powerful financial implications.
-Healer (2018) stated that if a wind project produces 45 a certain percentage lower than the P50 on a 2-year rolling basis, the energy buyer, also known as the offtaker, may have the option to terminate the contract.
-For a 20-year contract, if a wind farm has a 1% chance of such underproduction over a $2{\overline{x}}$ year, period, the probability of such event taking place within the 18 2-year rolling periods is 16.5%, as $100\%{\overline{x}} (100\%{\overline{x}} - 1\%)^{18} =$ 16.5% (Healer, 2018), assuming each 2-year rolling period is independent.
-Therefore, projects with substantial energyproduction uncertainty experience the financial risk from modern energy contracting. - 50 Random errors that deviate observations or model predictions from the truth lead to uncertainty (Clifton et al., 2016), and uncertainty can be expressed in probability (Wilks, 2011).
+Such P50 overestimation eauses powerful results in marked financial implications.
+Healer (2018) stated that if a wind project produces a certain percentage lower than the P50 on a 2-year rolling basis, the energy buyer, also known as the offtaker, may have the option to terminate the contract.
+For a 20-year contract, if a wind farm has a 1% chance of such underproduction over a 2-year period, the probability of such event taking place within the 18 2-year rolling periods is 16.5%, as $100\% - (100\% - 1\%)^{18} = 16.5\%$ (Healer, 2018), assuming each 2-year rolling period is independent.
+Therefore, projects with substantial energy-production uncertainty experience the financial risk from modern energy contracting.

+Random errors causethat deviate observations or model predictions deviate from the truth and lead to uncertainty (Clifton et al., 2016), and uncertainty can be expressed in a quantified via probability (Wilks, 2011).
 In WRA, the P-values surrounding P50 such as P90 and P95 characterize the uncertainty of the predicted AEP distribution.
 Such energy-estimate uncertainty depends on the cumulative certainty of the entire WRA process, from wind speed measurements to wind flow modeling (Clifton et al., 2016).
-Given a Gaussian distribution, the standard deviation around the mean represents the uncertainty of that distribution.
-Traditionally, the

-55 wind energy industry uses standard deviation, or σ , to represent uncertainty.
+When a sample of errors is Given a Gaussian distributioned, the standard deviation around the mean is typically used to represents the uncertainty of that distributionerrors.
+Traditionally, the wind energy industry uses standard deviation, or σ , to represent uncertainty.

 The WRA process governs the accuracy and precision of the P50, and a key component in WRA constitutes the estimation of energy-production losses and uncertainties.
 Wind energy experts have been using different nomenclature in WRA, and inconsistent definitions and methodologies exist.
-To consolidate and ameliorate the assessment process, the International Electrotechnical Commission (IEC) 61400-15 working group has proposed a framework to classify various types

-60 of energy-production losses and uncertainties (Filippelli et al., 2018, adapted in Appendix A).
+To consolidate and ameliorate the assessment process, the International Electrotechnical Commission (IEC) 61400-15 working group has proposed a framework to classify various types of energy-production losses and uncertainties (Filippelli et al., 2018, adapted in Appendix A).
 We illustrate the categorical and subcategorical losses and uncertainties in Figs. 1 and 2.
 Note that the proposed framework is not an exclusive or exhaustive list of losses and uncertainties because some institution-specific practices may not fit into the proposed standard.
 Moreover, the proposed framework presented herein does not represent the final IEC standards, which are pending to be published.